laallein/ClimateCause/README.md

 Please, cite the following paper when making use of the ClimateCause dataset or the accompanying software:

-Liesbeth Allein, Nataly Pineda-Castañeda, Andrea Rocci, and Marie-Francine Moens (2026). *ClimateCause: Complex and Implicit Causal Structures in Climate Change Reports*.
+Liesbeth Allein, Nataly Pineda-Castañeda, Andrea Rocci, and Marie-Francine Moens (2026).
+ClimateCause: Complex and Implicit Causal Structures in Climate Change Reports.
 In *Findings of the Association for Computational Linguistics: ACL 2026*, San Diego, United States of America.
 Association for Computational Linguistics. (accepted, to appear)

 ## ClimateCause Dataset